Japanese Culture and Traditions

 (You may also like to read about the Japanese work culture and business etiquette in Japan.)

-Historical Periods Which Shaped Japanese Culture
+Historical Periods Which Shaped the Culture in Japan

 Japan’s culture is known for its deep traditions and rapid modernization, creating a unique blend of old and new.
 Let’s break it down into several historical periods:

-Jomon Period (c.
+Jōmon Period (c.
 14,000–300 BCE)

-The Jomon period was the era of Japan’s earliest known civilization.
+The Jōmon period was the era of Japan’s earliest known civilization.
 The Jomon people lived as hunter-gatherers and made notable Japanese pottery often decorated with cord markings—hence the name Jomon, which means “cord pattern.”

 Kofun and Asuka Periods (300–710)